Convergence of Dirichlet Forms for MCMC Optimal Scaling with Dependent Target Distributions on Large Graphs: Our main results

 \subsection{Preliminaries}

-Different to \cite{zanella2017dirichlet} that worked on convergence of Dirichlet form on the same Hilbert space, our Dirichlet form approach works on changing Hilbert spaces.
+In contrast to \cite{zanella2017dirichlet}, which focused on the convergence of Dirichlet forms within the same Hilbert space, our Dirichlet form approach works on changing Hilbert spaces.
 Specifically, we work on a sequence of Hilbert spaces $\{\mathcal{H}_n\}_{n\in \mathbb{N}}$ with $\mathcal{H}_n= L^2(\mathbb{R}^{V_n};\pi_n)$ converging to another Hilbert space $\mathcal{H}= L^2(\mathbb{R}^V;\pi)$ in the sense of Definition \ref{def:Hiblertspaces_cvg} \citep{kuwae2003convergence}.
 Let us first clarify the inner product and its related norm on $\mathcal{H}$ while the corresponding definitions on $\mathcal{H}_n$ are analogous.
 For any $f$ and $g$ in $\mathcal{H}$, denote the usual $L^2$ inner product by

 and the related norm by